googleprojectzero/Jackalope/README.md

 ### Which platforms are supported?

-Currently, fuzzing of black-box binaries is supported on Windows and macOS.
+Currently, fuzzing of black-box binaries is supported on Windows, macOS, Linux and Android operating systems.

-Jackalope is also able to run on Linux with Sanitizer Coverage (source code of the target required).
+On Linux, Jackalope is also able to run with Sanitizer Coverage (source code of the target required).
 This mode is documented in a [separate document](https://github.com/googleprojectzero/Jackalope/blob/main/README_sancov.md).

 ## Building Jackalope